 Protect Your Trademark

-To avoid major legal issues, make sure you get your logo and product name trademarked.
-Similar to the above, where you don’t want to have anything similar to other brands, you don’t want your rivals to have a brand that’s a replica of yours.
-Getting a trademark will secure your name and gives you the rights to serve up legal action against any business that is infringing.
-It’s important to be aware, however, that the trademark and patent office will not register a domain name as a trademark unless that domain name can genuinely claim to be unique.
+Trademark your logo and product name to avoid major legal issues.
+You don’t want your rivals to have a brand that’s a replica of yours.
+Getting a trademark will secure your name.
+It will also give you the rights to serve up legal action against any business that is infringing.
+It’s important to be aware, that the trademark and patent office will not register a domain name as a trademark unless that domain name can genuinely claim to be unique.

-A small requirement that are often overlooked are privacy policies.
-For any online business, privacy is a huge threat can potentially cause major issues for consumers and you as the owners.
-Consumers will share their information with the business online and they legally are entitled for this information to be confidential.
-If for example you sell products on your site, your domain will need to be secure so you’ll need to have a HTTPS (secure certificate) installed on your website to ensure the safety of people’s personal details (including payment details).
-One leak could cause the loss of custom, reputation damages and legal proceedings against your company so, do your research and follow protocol and you’ll be able to avoid any legal issues that could arise.
+Privacy policies are often overlooked.
+For any online business, privacy is a huge threat.
+This can potentially cause major issues for consumers and you as the owners.
+Consumers will share their information with the business online and they legally are entitled to this information to be confidential.
+If for example, you sell products on your site, your domain will need to be secure so you’ll need to have a HTTPS (secure certificate) installed on your website to ensure the safety of people’s personal details (including payment details).
+One leak could cause the loss of custom, reputation damages, and legal proceedings against your company.
+So, do your research and follow protocol and you’ll be able to avoid any legal issues that could arise.

 Veronica Pembleton is a freelance writer and research journalist, who specializes in marketing, law, and business.